 There are several hot springs / hot ponds in the Puna district on the east coast of the Big Island.
-Most are publicly accessible and especially if you are staying more than 7 days on the Big Island, these make a great addition to your itinerary!
+Most are publicly accessible and especially if you are staying more than 7 days on the Big Island, these make a great addition to your itinerary.
+Here you can learn more about the Ahalanui and the Poihiki hot springs.

 Why are Hot Springs hot?